thangduc1802/doku/documentation.md

         Renders the learning notes page.

     Tests:
-        1. **Save Learning Notes**:
+        1. **Saving Learning Note**:
-            - Input: Valid user session and valid book ISBN with learning notes.
+            - Input: A learning note is submitted for a favorite book.
-            - Expected Outcome: The function should save the learning notes and redirect to the learnings page.
+            - Expected Outcome: The learning note is saved to the JSON file, and the user is redirected to the learnings page.

-        2. **Unauthorized Access Handling**:
+        2. **Unauthorized Access**:
-            - Input: GET request without a user logged in.
+            - Input: A non-logged-in user attempts to save a learning note.
-            - Expected Outcome: The function should redirect to the login page if the user is not logged in.
+            - Expected Outcome: The user is redirected to the login page with a warning logged.
     """
     user_id = session.get('user_id')
     if not user_id:
+        logging.warning("Unauthorized access to learnings.")
         return redirect('/login')

     if request.method == 'POST':